 Admission/Progression policies provide an opportunity for a baccalaureate education in nursing to qualified students in each of four groups:

 - Transfer students from other colleges and universities.
-Transfer students wishing to apply to the traditional nursing program must have a minimum of 15 credits (not pass/fail courses) completed at The College at Brockport to be eligible to apply to the nursing program.
+Transfer students wishing to apply to the traditional nursing program must have a minimum of 15 credits (not pass/fail courses) completed at SUNY Brockport to be eligible to apply to the nursing program.

 - Students with bachelor degrees in another field (who should see the second degree guidelines on the Department of Nursing website), and

 - Registered nurses (who should see the RN-to-BSN Fast-track Major)

 The Department of Nursing is limited in the number of students it can accept into its traditional program as a result of limited available clinical placements.
 Affiliating agencies require strict faculty-student ratios.
 Admission criteria are subject to change and extenuating circumstances require departmental review of written requests.
 Consult the Department of Nursing website for current information.